 Swimming with a Foley catheter is not recommended.
 Swimming with a Foley catheter can lead to serious complications such as infection or dislodgement of the catheter.

-While some doctors may advise against it, others may give the go signal as long as certain guidelines are followed.
-In this article, we will explore the possible risks and benefits of swimming with a Foley catheter and provide some safety tips for patients who wish to take a dip.
+In this article, we will explore the possible risks and benefits of swimming with a Foley catheter and provide some safety tips for patients wishing to dip.

 Understanding Foley Catheter